jordicenzano/brighcove-live-ssai-ccu/README.md

   * (?)
 Add the replacement to SSAI API to send epoch seconds and epoch ms (without decimal point)
 * We could develop easy video-js / Brightcove player plug-in and take advantage of the same system to calculate real time CCU
 * A good property of this system could be compare server side vs player side beaconing.
 Could be a good way to measure the number if adblockers for a specific job / customer
-* Configure `./collector/app.yaml.base` to autoscale (configure just for testing, low cost)
+* Improve the efficiency of the collector doing some kind of batch processing
+  * Perhaps using Dataflow and / or pub-sub
 * Use a new table to store the CCU values per minute & job, that way we only calculate them one (huge cost reduction)
-* Use an API cache to do not query the BigQuery for any repeated request (we can crate cache hash based on all GET params)
+* Use an API cache in front of DataStore in order to avoid multiple queries there for the similar requests (we can crate cache hash based on all GET params)
-* Add API capacity to query CCU from - to, then you should get an array of datapoints (one datapoint per minute)
 * Use BigQuery partition table to increase efficiency and reduce costs
-* Data reduction, for a prod service we should plan a data reduction process, susch as:
-  * Every 1h (just in case beacons are delayed) aggregate all CCU per min into a new table (one-min-time-jobid-table)
-  * Every 24h aggregate all CCU per min into a new table (ten-min-jobid-tanble)
-  * Every 7d aggregate all CCU per ten min into a new table (hour-jobid-tanble)
-  * Ans so on... and the older data on those tables should expire